 Well, that’s exactly what I intended to do for a dinner party my husband and I hosted a couple of weeks ago.
 Except that as I browsed through the healthy aisle of the grocery store (looking for baked rather than deep-fried veggie chips, ya know), all I could find was a little tiny bag of veggie chips filled with air that cost $6!

-Tips for Crispy Beet, Sweet Potato, and Yam Chips
+Tips for Making Crispy Beet, Sweet Potato, and Yam Chips

-This is especially true when it comes to beets.
-Beets contain a lot of water and tend to turn out soggy once baked.
-If you try to bake them longer in order to get the right texture, they often burn, even under low temperature.
-However, it is possible to make even beet chips perfectly crispy by following the guidelines below.
+By far, the easiest is to make veggie chips out of kale or Brussels sprouts because they’re paper-thin.
+Making veggie chips out of root vegetables, such as beets, sweet potatoes, or yams is a bit trickier.
+Unless sliced really thinly, root vegetables tend to turn out soggy once baked.
+If you try to bake them longer to get the right texture, they often burn, even under low temperatures.
+However, it is possible to make even root vegetable chips perfectly crispy by following the guidelines below.

 - Slice them thin – the thinner they are, the easier it will be to get them crisp.
 Water needs to reach the surface in order to evaporate.
 So the larger the surface (more area for the water to evaporate) and the lower the volume (less water overall), the better.